 Clara Excler

 As Associate in Newland Chase Advisory, Clara Excler provides strategic immigration advice to companies of all sizes.
-Among her current focuses are helping clients navigate multi-jurisdictional projects, creating country-specific workforce compliance materials, and finding immigration solutions for the challenges of short term travel management in Europe.
-She also contributes to legal monitoring and the maintenance of Newland Chase’s global immigration knowledge database.
+Among her current focuses are helping clients navigate multi-jurisdictional projects, creating country-specific workforce compliance materials, and finding immigration solutions for the challenges of short-term travel management in Europe.
+She also contributes to legal monitoring and maintenance of Newland Chase’s global immigration knowledge database.

-Clara has more than 13 years of corporate immigration experience and customer-service delivery experience at both an operational and advisory level, and has lived and worked in multiple countries.
+Clara has over 14 years of corporate immigration and customer-service experience at both an operational and advisory level, and has lived and worked in multiple countries throughout her career.

-She graduated with a Master in European and International Law from Grenoble II University and with a Bachelor in Business Law from Lyon III University, in France.
+She graduated with a master’s degree in European and International Law from the University of Grenoble II and a bachelor’s degree in Business Law from the University of Lyon III.

 Recent Articles by Clara Excler